-- adoption of procedures to protect the anonymity of complainants and to protect callers from retaliation; - 5) The use of audits or other risk evaluation techniques to monitor compliance and assist in the reduction of identified problem areas within delivered services, claims processing and managed care functions; - 6) The development of disciplinary mechanisms to consistently enforce standards and the development of policies addressing dealings with sanctioned and other specified individuals; and - 7) The development of policies to respond to detected offenses, to initiate corrective action to prevent similar offenses, and to report to Government authorities when appropriate.
+- 5. Monitoring, Auditing, and Internal Reporting Systems The use of audits or other risk evaluation techniques to monitor compliance and assist in the reduction of identified problem areas within delivered services, claims processing, and managed care functions.
+The use of efficient and trusted mechanisms where employees can contact the Chief Compliance Officer through a hotline to receive complaints, the adoption of procedures to protect the anonymity of complainants, and to protect callers from retaliation. - 6.
+Discipline for Non-Compliance The development of disciplinary mechanisms to consistently enforce standards across the organization and the development of policies addressing dealings with sanctioned and other specified individuals. - 7.
+Investigations and Remedial Measures The development of policies to respond to detected offenses, to initiate corrective action to prevent similar offenses, and to report to Government authorities when appropriate. - 8.
+Risk Assessment The development of a Risk Assessment plan that will be used to identify, analyze, and address the risks the organization faces and how well the current systems in place are able to prevent those risks.

-LRE's Corporate Compliance Program is committed to the following:
+The LRE's Corporate Compliance Program is committed to the following goals:

-- Minimizing organizational risk and improving compliance with the service provision, documentation, and billing requirements of Medicaid; - Maintaining adequate internal controls throughout the region and provider network; - Encouraging the highest level of ethical and legal behavior from all employees and providers; - Educating employees, contract providers, board members, and stakeholders on their responsibilities and obligations to comply with applicable local, state, and federal laws; and - Providing oversight and monitoring functions.
+- Minimize organizational risk and improve compliance with the service provision, documentation, and billing requirements of Medicaid; - Maintain adequate internal controls throughout the region and provider network; - Encourage the highest level of ethical and legal behavior from all employees and providers; - Educate employees, contract providers, board members, and stakeholders on their responsibilities and obligations to comply with applicable local, state, and federal laws; - Provide oversight and monitor functions.